MCC campus sign

 How do I register into a class from a waitlist?

-If a seat becomes available for you in your waitlisted class, you will receive an "Add Authorization Granted" email.
+If a seat becomes available for you in your waitlisted class, you will receive a "Permission to Register" email notification.
 The email notification will only be sent to your college email account.
-Once "Add Authorization" is granted, you have four days (including weekends) to contact our Admissions and Records office to enroll you in the class.
+Once "Permission to Register" is granted, you have four days (including weekends) to contact our Admissions and Records office to register you in the class.
 Remember, HSE students cannot register themselves.
-If you do not contact our Admissions and Records office to enroll you in the class during the four day “Add Authorization” period, you will be removed from the active waitlist and the next student on the list will be notified.
+If you do not contact our Admissions and Records office to register you in the class during the four day “Permission to Register” period, you will be removed from the active waitlist and the next student on the list will be notified.

-If you receive an “Add Authorization Granted” email notification, you must contact our Admissions and Records office by email at admissions@maderacollege.edu so we can process your registration.
-This email must be sent from your college email.
+If you receive a “Permission to Register” email notification, you need to forward the email to admissions@maderacollege.edu and dualenrollment@maderacollege.edu so we can process your registration.
 The subject line of the email should say High School Enrichment and the body of the email should include your First and Last Name, College ID Number, the class subject with class number, and the 5-digit section number.
 For example, History-11-54321.

-You can also check the status of your waitlisted class(es) in Self-Service by clicking Academics, then selecting Register for Classes/View My Schedule.
+You can also check the status of your waitlisted class(es) in Self-Service by clicking the Academics icon (graduation cap), then selecting Register for Classes/View My Schedule.

 What if I forget to check my email?

 It is your responsibility to check your email and/or your waitlist status.
 The time allowed for enrollment will not be extended.
-Our office is not open on Saturday or Sunday, but your “Add Authorization” can expire on the weekend if the email notification was sent to you on a Wednesday or Thursday.
+Our office is not open on Saturday or Sunday, but your “Permission to Register” can expire on the weekend if the email notification was sent to you on a Wednesday or Thursday.
 You should check your college email or Self-Service daily to allow yourself the maximum amount of time to enroll.

 What if I'm waitlisted for an online class?

-If you do not receive an "Add Authorization Granted” email notification before the online class begins, you will need to email the instructor on the first day of the semester to ask if there is room in the class for you to enroll.
+If you do not receive a "Permission to Register” email notification before the online class begins, you will need to email the instructor on the first day of the semester to ask if there is room in the class for you to enroll.
 If there is, the instructor will email you an “Add Authorization” to enroll in the class.
-Once you receive an “Add Authorization” contact our Admissions and Records office by email at admissions@maderacollege.edu so we can process your registration.
+Once you receive an “Add Authorization” contact our Admissions and Records and Dual Enrollment offices by email at dualenrollment@maderacollege.edu and admissions@maderacollege.edu so we can process your registration.

 What if I’m still on the waitlist when the semester starts?